chiflo/demo-repo/README.md

 # Demo

-Practice of the Git videos; errors and corrections.
+Practice of the Git videos; errors and corrections!